Plain English Summary

 Topic: Respiratory disorders; Subtopic: Respiratory (all Subtopics); Disease: Respiratory

-The intervention is the delivery of a COPD care bundles at either the point of admission to or discharge from hospital.
+The intervention is the delivery of a COPD care bundle at either the point of admission to or discharge from hospital.

 Primary outcome measures